'Pupils from different backgrounds and beliefs work and play together harmoniously'

 St. Bernard's school is situated approximately 3 miles south of Birmingham city-centre

-Birmingham is the farthest from the sea of any of any major UK city (about 190km from nearest sea)
+Birmingham is the furthest from the sea of any of any major UK city (about 190km from nearest sea)

 Moseley is located within the Moseley and Kings Heath Ward of the city (in the constituency of Hall Green)